-You may be eligible for one or some of these supports:
+If you want to go to college and need financial assistance, you may be eligible for one or some of these student grants and supports:

 The SUSI grant is available to those who want to go to college but may need some financial assistance in order to get there.
 There are two types of student grants for undergraduate study available through SUSI.
 These are maintenance grants and fee grants.
-The maintenance grant contributes towards a student’s living costs while they are at college, including their college fees and support with accommodation and other costs.
+The maintenance grant contributes towards a student’s living costs while they are at college.
+This can include their college fees and support with accommodation and other costs.
 The fee grant will cover all or part of the student contribution and costs of essential field trips.

-Grants are means tested based on your parents’ income, and if you work (legally and paying tax) during the summer or while studying, this income will also be counted when you apply for a grant.
+Student grants are means tested based on your income and/ or the income of your parents or legal guardian.
 This means that how much you receive depends on this income.

-SUSI have confirmed that they will be taking changes in family circumstances due to the COVID-19 pandemic into consideration when assessing grants for the 2020/21 academic year.
+SUSI have confirmed that they will be taking changes in personal or family circumstances due to the COVID-19 pandemic into consideration when assessing student grants for the 2022/23 academic year.

-Find out more about the SUSI grant, how to apply, and how to qualify for a grant.
+Find out more about the SUSI grant, how to apply, and how to qualify for student grants.

 Free Fees Initiative

 Most undergraduate students in Ireland already qualify for free fees (this is separate to the Student Contribution Charge, which can be covered by SUSI).
 If you are told to pay these fees, you can ask your college or university if you qualify for the free fees initiative.
 If you would like to apply, speak to a student advisor at your college.

 - Students from Ireland, the EU, EEA, Swiss State, and United Kingdom

 - Family members of a refugee with permission to live in Ireland